 Just to be cautious, we swap the SUV for a Navigator.
-I follow our standard procedure, unplug the GPS, don't need the rental agency knowing where we hang out.
-I hope it's overkill, the drug we use dissipates quickly and the dead Shadow will look like a common heart attack.
+The drug we use dissipates quickly and the dead Shadow will look like a common heart attack.
 A careful examiner might spot a puncture wound but it won't lead anywhere in toxicology.
-The drug doesn't exist in nature, there is no test for it.
+Even if they catch a blood sample early, like ten minutes after the kill, the drug doesn't exist in nature, there is no test for it.

 We wrapped the work by one, thirty minutes to swap the car, three hours to Raleigh.
 Janah drives so I can dig in Nisha's laptop.

 "She's e-mailed some of the names we've already dealt with, then follow-up e-mails to others wondering why no reply.
 One enterprising Shadow surfed the news, discovered stories on the dead in Atlanta and Chicago.
 San Diego too, but Lake Tahoe hasn't shown up yet.
 Then, a couple of days ago, it seems like they agreed to shut down.
 What if they go into hiding?
 No, wait, Surveillance is following them, wouldn't matter."